Nicolaus Germanus: Name

 In the fifteenth century it was common for scholars and artisans to adopt a Latinized version of their birth name.
 Nicolaus Germanus is the Latin form of the name "Nicholas the German".
 His full birth name is unknown.
 His name is sometimes preceded by "Donnus" or "Donus", an abbreviated form of the Latin title Dominus ("Lord" or "Master").

 Life

 Nothing is known about the early life of Nicolaus Germanus.
 He first appears in the records of the Reichenbach Priory (now in Baden-Württemberg) where he was prior of the Benedictine monastery in 1442.
 It appears that he was trained in cosmography around 1460 and arrived in Italy by 1464.

 He lived first in Florence where he compiled astrological tables and produced his first revision of Ptolemy's Geography in 1466.
-He later moved to Rome where created a pair of globes and a world map for the Vatican Library in 1477.
+He later moved to Rome where he created a pair of globes and a world map for the Vatican Library in 1477.
 He continued to prepare updates and revisions of Ptolemy's atlas for several years.
 The last contemporary record of his activity comes from a fellow German scholar, Conrad Celtes, who met him in Florence and wrote that Nicolaus complained bitterly about others getting the glory and profit for his work.